Innovation output

 Orbis IP is a private database that merges company and patent information.
 Its interface enables searches within a collection of approximately 110 million patent documents.
 Similar to The Lens, it allows for keyword searches in specific patent fields.
 Various variables can also filter the results (e.g., jurisdiction, document type, etc.).
 Furthermore, the results obtained through Orbis IP can be downloaded in a structured Excel file for further local analysis.
 Unlike The Lens, all the patents available in Orbis IP include the full text, broadening the potential results obtainable through a keyword search.
 Also, Orbis IP is the only one that includes the monetary value of the patent.

-As an example, to achieve the broadest result possible, a keyword known to be unequivocally related to the OS instrument can be searched by selecting “Patents” in the main search bar.
+As an example, to achieve the broadest result possible, a keyword known to be unequivocally related to the OS instrument can be searched by selecting “Patents” in the main search bar or using the “Patent text” tool.
 This will search the given word across all possible sections of the patent.
 The result will be a list of all the patents that include the keyword in one of their sections.
 This list can then be downloaded and further analysed.
 In this case, the patents can be filtered by the CPC Classification code, allowing for comparing patents relating to a specific domain with the total number of patents classified in that domain.
 Unlike other data sources, Orbis IP does not allow for searches based on the scientific publication mentioned in the patents.
 This means that it is not possible to use papers known to have used OS inputs as inputs for patent searches through this database.
 Finally, it is important to note that access to this data source requires the purchase of a license.

 Patstat